GStreamer/gstreamer/webrtc/README.md

 You may need to install the following packages using your package manager:

-json-glib, libsoup, libnice, libnice-gstreamer1 (the gstreamer plugin for libnice)
+json-glib, libsoup, libnice, libnice-gstreamer1 (the gstreamer plugin for libnice, called gstreamer1.0-nice Debian)

 ## Filing bugs